cadet/CADET-Core/doc/modelling/unit_operations/general_rate_model.rst

 - If both cross section area :math:`A` and interstitial velocity :math:`u` are given, the magnitude of the actual interstitial velocity :math:`u` is inferred from the volumetric flow rate and the flow direction is given by the sign of the provided :math:`u`.

-The final behavior for radial flow models is controlled by the interplay of column length/height and interstitial velocity coefficient:

-- If :math:`L` is given, the interstitial velocity field is inferred from the volumetric flow rate.
+For the radial flow and frustum geometries, the interstitial velocity field is always inferred from the volumetric flow rate and the geometry, i.e. from the mandatory cross section area fields (see :ref:`radial_flow_column_1D_config` and :ref:`frustum_flow_column_1D_config`).

-- If :math:`u` is given and :math:`L` is not, the provided interstitial velocity coefficient is used to calculate the interstitial velocity field.
+The direction of the flow is given by the mandatory field ``FORWARD_FLOW``, whose default (:math:`1`) means flow from the larger towards the smaller radius for both geometries, so that the fluid accelerates as the cross section narrows.

 For information on model parameters see :ref:`axial_flow_column_1D_config` and :ref:`particle_model_config`.